tzneal/tailscale/README.md

 This repository contains all the open source Tailscale client code and the `tailscaled` daemon and `tailscale` CLI tool.
-The `tailscaled` daemon runs primarily on Linux; it also works to varying degrees on FreeBSD, OpenBSD, Darwin, and Windows.
+The `tailscaled` daemon runs on Linux, Windows and macOS, and to varying degrees on FreeBSD, OpenBSD, and Darwin.
+(Note that Tailscale runs on iOS and Android as well, but not with `tailscaled`.)

 The Android app is at https://github.com/tailscale/tailscale-android

+The Synology package is at https://github.com/tailscale/tailscale-synology

 ## Using